jlangch/venice/doc/readme/java-interop.md

    (-> (. :LocalDate :now)
        (. :class))

-   ;; using doto to calling multiple methods on a mutable Java object (doto (. :java.util.HashMap :new)
+   ;; using doto for calling multiple methods on a mutable Java object (doto (. :java.util.HashMap :new)
          (. :put :a 1)
          (. :put :b 2))